versionone/VersionOne.Client.Requestor/Develop V1 Apps 101 - 01 - Intro and Roadmap.md

 You probably recognize that from [http://agilemanifesto.org/](http://agilemanifesto.org/).

-It's likely that those words are what inspired you or your company to *take the plung* and delve into agile in the first place.
+It's likely that those words are what inspired you or your company to *take the plunge* and delve into agile in the first place.
 And, if it does not feel that way to you sometimes, maybe you can remind the company you work for of the phrase "Words mean things".
 VersionOne co-founder and CEO, Robert Holler, sent this [brief video](http://www.youtube.com/watch?feature=player_embedded&v=Hzgzim5m7oU&noredirect=1)